image description

 2018

+Magnet in the UK celebrates its 100 year anniversary.
 The leading Dutch kitchen supplier Bribus was acquired by Nobia.
 Bribus has a strong offer and a number one position in the Dutch project market for kitchen.